T-Kozhukhov/CCCpy/README.md

-# CCC
+# CCCpy
-Custom Crowds in C++.
-Software designed to simulate dense crowds of a single species using the Vicsek model.
+Custom Crowds in C++ for Python.
+A fork of the CCC software designed to be controlled from Python at the system level using Pybind11.

 ## System Prerequisites
-Primarily designed for Ubuntu Linux however works on Windows via WSL and MacOS.
+Designed for UNIX systems and has been tested to work on Ubuntu Linux, Ubuntu via WSL, and MacOS.
 Only tested using the g++ compiler.

 To compile and use the program, the following must be installed:
 - CMake.
 Set to require version 3.1 or above but easily changed by an experienced user.